s1rching/ScripT-Rex/README.md

 # ScripT-Rex
 An easy-to-use DevTool utility for re-initializing the Chrome Dinosaur game by bypassing loadTimeData restrictions.
 ## Instructions
-1. Go to chrome://dino in the Chrome browser
+1. Go to chrome://dino or a conventional network error page in the Chrome browser
 2. Open devtools
    * Press ctrl+shift+i